eXascaleInfolab/clubmark/README.md

 ## Related Projects
 * DAOC - (former [HiReCS](https://github.com/eXascaleInfolab/hirecs) High Resolution Hierarchical Clustering with Stable State, which was totally redesigned)
-* [eXascale Infolab](https://github.com/eXascaleInfolab) github repository and [our website](http://exascale.info/) where you can find another projects and research papers related to Big Data processing!
+* [eXascale Infolab](https://github.com/eXascaleInfolab) GitHub repository and [our website](http://exascale.info/) where you can find another projects and research papers related to Big Data processing!
 Please, [star this project](https://github.com/eXascaleInfolab/PyCABeM) if you use it.